Terms and Conditions of use

 1.3 – “Permit to Fly” shall be interpreted in accordance with the provisions of CAP 733 as amended or superseded.

-1.4 – “The Airport” means OLD WARDEN AIRFIELD, OLD WARDEN, SG18 9EP.
-The term ‘airport’ shall be interchangeable with the terms ‘airfield’, ‘airstrip’, ‘aerodrome’ or any other like term, where the context so dictates and such terms shall bear their ordinary and usual meaning according to English Law.
+1.4 – “The Aerodrome” means SHUTTLEWORTH (OLD WARDEN) AIRFIELD, OLD WARDEN, SG18 9EP.
+The term ‘aerodrome’ shall be interchangeable with the terms ‘airfield’, ‘airstrip’, ‘airport’ or any other like term, where the context so dictates and such terms shall bear their ordinary and usual meaning according to English Law.

 1.6 – “ATS” means Air Traffic Services.

-1.7 – “Air Traffic Services” means the Old Warden Airfield Flight Information Service Unit.
+1.7 – “Air Traffic Services” means the Shuttleworth (Old Warden) Airfield Flight Information Service Unit or Air/Ground service.

 1.8 – “PPR” means Prior Permission Required.